 “The past is prologue.” – William Shakespeare

 When we are stuck, it is inevitably because some part of our backstory is unclear.
-Backstory refers to what happened before our story began, and is often revealed through exposition.
+Backstory refers to what happened before our story began.
 A clearer understanding of our backstory will inform our characters’ present circumstances.

 The challenge in clarifying backstory is to not force it to conform to our idea of the story.
 A character’s place of birth, level of education, relationship history, family dynamic, culture, ethnicity, religious beliefs, and political leanings are all in service to our story.
 Character is malleable; all of this information is changeable.

 The act of seeking the ideal character is not something we can figure out.
 As we inquire into our story, ideas about our character’s past will come to us.
 They might seem surprising and unusual.
 They might even appear to want to take our story in a different direction.